ptsteadman/sat-cheatsheets/punctuation.md

 - Patrick's dog
 - the bus' bumper

-Don't use an apostrophe when there isn't posession or a conjunction.
+Don't use an apostrophe where there isn't posession or a conjunction.
 For example, don't use an apostrophe just because a word is plural.

 *Many governments are oppressive.*